dilasgoi/sci-env/README.md

 ## Components

-- **Lua**: A lightweight scripting language (required by Lmod)
-- **Lmod**: A modern environment module system that manages software versions and dependencies
-- **EasyBuild**: A powerful software build and installation framework for HPC systems
+- **[Lua](https://www.lua.org/)**: A lightweight, high-level scripting language designed for embedded use, configuration, and rapid prototyping.
+Known for its simplicity, efficiency, and excellent documentation.
+In this toolkit, it serves as the foundation for Lmod's module system implementation.

+- **[Lmod](https://lmod.readthedocs.io/)**: A modern replacement for environment modules that handles the dynamic modification of a user's environment.
+It provides a sophisticated solution for managing multiple software versions and dependencies in HPC environments.
+Lmod uses Lua for its implementation, offering features like module caching, hierarchical dependencies, and support for module properties.

+- **[EasyBuild](https://easybuild.io/)**: An extensive software build and installation framework specifically designed for High Performance Computing (HPC) systems.
+It provides a consistent, reproducible approach to installing scientific software.
+EasyBuild includes thousands of ready-to-use build recipes (easyconfigs) for popular scientific software, handles dependencies automatically, and integrates seamlessly with environment modules.

+These components work together to create a comprehensive scientific computing environment:
+1. Lua provides the scripting foundation
+2. Lmod manages the environment and software modules
+3. EasyBuild automates the building and installation of scientific software

 ## Requirements